1: One was enough

 Laura got up and did that.

 ‘Now go to the …’ she paused and recovered ‘… to those rubber things on the bottom it rests on.’
-More recovery.
-‘Turn it … do that with the other corner.’
+She waited.
+‘Turn it … do that with the other corner too.’

 ‘Bingo.’
 Laura pulled the base downwards and could just reach in and extract three or four papers.